rancher/fleet-docs/docs/helm-ops.md

 In this case, Fleet will be downloading OCI artifacts.
 This means that:
 * the `version` field represents an OCI artifact's tag, which may be different to the actual version of the chart stored in the OCI artifact.
+* polling is supported: Fleet can check available OCI tags matching both the provided repository and version constraint on a regular basis, configured through the polling interval.
 * an OCI artifact may contain multiple Helm charts.
 This use case has only been validated with OCI artifacts containing a single Helm chart.
 :::